Unboxed-Software/mcp-server-trello/README.md

 ### 1.0.0

 - Fixed MCP protocol compatibility by removing all console output that interfered with JSON-RPC communication
-- Improved pnpx support - now works seamlessly with `pnpx @delorenj/mcp-server-trello`
+- Improved npx support - now works seamlessly with `npx @unboxed-software/mcp-server-trello`
 - Updated installation docs to feature pnpx as the primary installation method
 - Added mise installation instructions for convenient tool management
 - Production-ready release with stable API